 Trail Work at Rattray Marsh Conservation Area

 We’re undertaking three significant trail upgrades at Rattray Marsh Conservation Area this year.
-Construction is scheduled July to December 2021 and will be completed in phases to minimize disruption to trail users.
+Construction is scheduled July to Spring 2022 and will be completed in phases to minimize disruption to trail users.

 We’re rebuilding three boardwalks at Rattray Marsh Conservation Area.
 It involves the reconstruction and extension of boardwalks where the existing structures have reached the end of their usable life.
 This work is necessary to provide safe and accessible trails to our visitors.